rHermes/hage/README.md

   - This is because if we will be passing the logger around, we don't want all functions to be templated.
   - The one indirection is ok.
   - The logger will own the storage. `std::unique_ptr`
+- Add some sort of integration towards co_routines, to allow a single logger thread to async read from multiple loggers.